Let’s talk about bikes and how cyclist victims are perceived by the media and, in turn, by the public.

 When you read about a cyclist who has been seriously injured or killed after being struck by a driver, the oft-used word “accident” is passive, and sends the message that “these things are bound to happen”: they are an inevitable outcome of cyclists sharing roads with drivers.
 “Accidents” are no one’s fault.
 They are just…accidents.
 Pobody’s nerfect, right?

 Crashes are not unavoidable.
-They always happen for reasons that are somehow attributable to human behaviour, whether driver, traffic engineer, cyclist or a combination of these and/or other factors.
+They always happen for reasons that are somehow attributable to human behavior, whether driver, traffic engineer, cyclist or a combination of these and/or other factors.

 Drivers, not Cars